Days & Years

 | Full cycle (perihelion precession) | ~20,957 years |

-The anomalistic year is longer because perihelion shifts forward in time due to perihelion precession.
+The anomalistic year is longer than the solar year because perihelion shifts forward in time due to perihelion precession.

 |---|---|---|---|